EC463-Smart-Fridge/.github/profile/README.md

 # FridgeBuddy: Your Waste-Reducing Smart Fridge Companion

+## Under Construction
+🚧 This is a BU senior engineering capstone project for the Fall 2023 and Spring 2024 semesters and is currently under development. 🚧

+## Introduction
 The FridgeBuddy is an economical grocery management solution that transforms a standard refrigerator into a smart-fridge.

 Its functionality and features consist of: